 I’ve read a lot of varying, futurism takes on how authors envision their black market.
 That you have no control over being dragged into this and subsequently losing “you” is grim.
 You have no way of fighting back, and that’s scary and bleak, and written well.
 It will be interesting to see where the series can go as he develops his craft and expands on the storyline and created world.
 Thank you, Parliament House Press for sending this along.

-Order of Dust is available for preorder on Amazon for $6.99, it releases September 22nd.
+Order of Dust is available for preorder on Amazon for $6.99.